kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 	:::bash
-    sudo openvpn <client>.config
+    sudo openvpn <client>.ovpn

 You'll probably see some errors about adding a route.
 If your test client and your server are on the same network, then the route to that network already exists on the client.
 If you ignore that for now, you should still get a connection -- useless, but a connection nonetheless.

 ##Finishing up

-If you are satisfied, then you will want to do 2 things to wrap it all up.
-First, in the OpenVPN client config, you'll need to `remote` directive, replacing the internal IP with either your public IP, or a DNS hostname.
+If you are satisfied, then you will want to do 3 things to wrap it all up.

+First, in the OpenVPN client config, you'll need to change the `remote` directive, replacing the internal IP with either your public IP, or a DNS hostname.

+Secondly, you'll want to run the `adduser` command within the jail to add a user.

 Lastly, you'll need to configure your router to pass traffic coming in on port 1194 to your new jail's IP.
 With that in place, you should be able to connect to your network from a remote location.